Using the Hamilton Beach Stand Mixer for Lynn’s Italian Sesame Seed Christmas Cookies

 A snazzy silver push button quickly lifts the mixer head top up and down.

 The speed control button adjusts by merely twisting your desired speed number from 1-7.
 As I said sturdy and easy.

 The attachments, shown above, are also similar to a Kitchen Aid mixer, though lighter in weight and very easy to click into the attachment shaft.

 A splatter shield is also included.
 The 4-quart bowl sets right into the central area and hugs snugly in place with an easy, no-fuss twist.

 I really like the Hamilton Beach Stand Mixer and think it would make a great gift if you still have that special someone to buy for that loves to cook and bake ( I know there are plenty of last-minute shoppers out there like me!).

 But then, the Stand Mixer would also make a great purchase any time of the year if you are looking for a fun-to-use- no fuss – sleek-looking appliance, or, maybe just for whipping up a batch of Lynn’s Italian Sesame Seed Cookies.

-I received the Hamilton Beach 300 watt Stand Mixer for trying out, and sharing my honest opinion about the appliance.
+I received the Hamilton Beach 300-watt Stand Mixer to try out and share my honest opinion about the appliance.
 All opinions expressed within my posting content are sincere, and in providing my own experience, based on the performance of the appliance and its features.